Fury (2014 film): Plot

 Don's tank platoon is ordered to seize and hold a vital crossroads to protect the division's vulnerable rear.
 A lone German Tiger I ambushes and destroys the other three tanks before being defeated by Fury, which loses its radio in the battle.
 Unable to call for reinforcements, Don decides to continue the mission alone.
 Fury is immobilized by a landmine at the crossroads.
 Norman is sent to scout and spots a Waffen-SS battalion approaching.
 The crew opts to leave until Don insists on staying with the immobilized tank.
 Norman elects to stay and convinces the others to do the same.

 The men disguise Fury to appear knocked out and assume their positions to make a last stand.
 Exchanging Bible verses, Norman earns the nickname "Machine" as a show of the crew's newfound support.
 Fury ambushes the Waffen-SS battalion, inflicting heavy casualties.
 During the ensuing skirmish, Grady is killed by a Panzerfaust shot that penetrates the turret.
+After the tank's guns run out of ammo, the rest of the crew engages the battalion with hand weapons, and the tank's 50 cal gun.
 Gordo is shot, dropping a live grenade inside the tank, so he sacrifices himself by shielding it with his body.
-Bible is killed after being shot in the head by a sniper, who then wounds Don.
-Out of ammunition and surrounded, Norman contemplates surrendering, but Don directs him to escape through the floor hatch as the Germans drop grenades into the tank.
+A sniper in camouflage kills Bible, and wounds Don.
+Out of ammunition and surrounded, Norman contemplates surrendering, but Don directs him to escape through the floor hatch as the Germans drop stick grenades into the tank.
 Norman hides underneath the tank as the grenades kill Don, and is then spared by a young Waffen-SS soldier who spots him under the tank but chooses not to alert his comrades.

-Norman crawls back into the tank the next morning and covers Don's corpse with his jacket before being discovered by infantry reinforcements.
+Norman crawls back into the tank the next morning and covers Don's corpse with his jacket before being discovered by US infantry reinforcements.
 He is then helped to an ambulance by medics and praised as a hero for his actions, and watches an American column advance past Fury's wreck, surrounded by dozens of dead Waffen-SS soldiers.